-The effect of religion does not stop at the places of religious or communal importance.
-It very well spread to social spaces and urban planning as well.
+The effect of religion does not stop at places of religious or communal importance.
+It is very well spread to social spaces and urban planning as well.
 Taking the earliest example, King Ashoka embraced Buddhism after the Kalinga Invasion (3rd Century BCE) and ordered the rest of the citizens to follow suit.
 A sincere patron of art and architecture, he incorporated various town planning measures to accommodate its residents.
 The first step was to create Stupas, which were made out of wood originally.
-This led to the creation of Stupa of Sanchi (Madhya Pradesh), which in future was an inspiration to Hindu temple planning.
+This led to the creation of Stupa of Sanchi (Madhya Pradesh), which in the future was an inspiration to Hindu temple planning.
 This led to the creation of Chaityas (prayer halls) and Viharas (residence for monks), which were mostly rock-cut and intricate.
-It was also said that the roads were lined with trees to provide shade during hot days, so that anyone could rest during long travels.
+It was also said that the roads were lined with trees to provide shade during hot days so that anyone could rest during long travels.

 On the other hand, the Portuguese invasion in Velha Goa was a lesson for the invaders that came in spades.
-The plague outbreak caused due to improper town planning, overcrowding and poor drainage led to a lot of deaths.
+The plague outbreak caused due to improper town planning, overcrowding, and poor drainage led to a lot of deaths.
 This caused the royals to shift their base to New Goa, this time with strictly enforced drainage planning, building codes specifying material used for the construction of homes, big windows for ventilation, and colors to be used on the outside of their houses.
-These houses are well preserved on the stretch of Saotome and Fountainhas.
+These houses are well preserved on the stretch of Saotome and Fountain has.
 This gave birth to a Portuguese proverb, “He who has seen Goa need not see Lisbon.”

 However, the most interesting effect comes down to the Mala region.
 This region has homes that bear more resemblance to a hut.
 Due to the strict application of building codes established by Portuguese rule, their homes hold the form of a Goan Hindu home.
-The characteristic courtyard surrounded by rooms, smaller sized windows and thick laterite walls lends its introverted nature as if shielding itself from the foreigners.
+The characteristic courtyard surrounded by rooms, smaller-sized windows, and thick laterite walls lends its introverted nature as if shielding itself from the foreigners.